csmaller/blog/content/blog/relationships-in-the-2020s.md

 "Whoa, he was hot. a test huh?"

 "Yeah he texted me last night!
-Oofda"
+Oofda!"

 "I need to be debriefed!"